Skip to footer

 1. An easy to moderate-effort run for 90-120 min at 70-75% of 5k pace

-2. Progressive run starting easy, making each mile faster, and then ending with 90% effort final mile
+2. Progressive run starting easy, making each kilometre faster, and then ending with 90% effort final kilometre

 4. 20-30 min run at 90% effort (tempo run)